-This program is part of both the School of Fashion (SOF) and the School of Constructed Environments (SCE) at Parsons.
-Learn about the SOF and
+This program is part of the School of Fashion (SOF) at Parsons.
+Learn about the

 In the two-year, 60-credit full-time MFA Textiles program, you develop a critical understanding of textiles’ sociocultural and environmental dimensions throughout history and consider their potential to unite craft and innovative computational technology.
 In studios taken each term, you acquire skills in traditional fiber-working techniques — yarn making, weaving, knitting — and become acquainted with the newest creative methods and materials, such as smart fibers, digital pattern making, 3D printing, and biofabricated textiles.
 You refine your aesthetic sensibilities and understanding of sustainable practice on-site in NYC textile workshops and design ateliers, deepening your collaborative and studio abilities in weaving, dyeing, knitting, and printing.
 Instruction in small business best practices is integrated into the curriculum, bringing real-world skills into the studio.